 8. Boosting social development

-Being a teenager isn’t easy but a loyal dog is a friend for life and can help young people develop confidence and the social skills they need.
+Being a teenager isn’t easy but a loyal dog is a friend for life.
+There’s nothing like a loyal pup to can help young people develop confidence and the social skills they need.
 They might meet people from different walks of life or discover a new passion that can become a career.

-I remember how Hush Puppy helped me overcome my childhood shyness and was such a comfort to me – it warms my heart to think of all the kids having that sort of beautiful relationship with their dogs!
+I remember how Hush Puppy helped me overcome my childhood shyness and was such a comfort to me.
+Even today, it warms my heart to think of my beautiful relationship with my best friend!

 The Kennel Club has a Bark and Read Foundation, which takes dogs into schools so children can read to them.
 Why?
 The specially trained dogs are a calming, comforting presence, even for children they have only just met.
-Kids who struggle with their reading gain valuable practice while not feeling embarrassed or ashamed of making mistakes.
+Kids who struggle with their reading gain valuable practice.
+They learn to not feel embarrassed or ashamed of making mistakes.

 Teaching a dog new tricks helps kids learn about learning – a valuable but often overlooked skill.
 Figuring out motivation, rewards, practice, and patience when training a dog helps children understand those things about themselves too.

 The list of all the wonderful ways having a dog is great for children could just go on and on!